 This is not means-tested in any manner, which means that neither your salary nor your parents’ income is taken into account.
 Anyone, regardless of salary, will qualify for the whole loan.

-Below are the postgraduate courses that are available for the Doctoral Loan:
+Below are the courses that are available for the Postgraduate PhD loan:

 - It must be a full, stand-alone doctoral programme (not a top-up course)